Confidential Machine Learning on Untrusted Platforms: A Survey: Homogeneous Cryptographic Approaches

+More sophisticated machine learning algorithms often result in expensive homogeneous solutions.
+Phong et al. \cite{phong18} employ LWE and Paillier encryption in encrypting the gradients in their privacy-preserving deep learning framework.
+The framework, however, takes over 2.5 hours to complete one iteration of a simple neural network training for 20,000 MNIST images.
+Researchers also aim to provide libraries for homogenous learning based on Garbled Circuits (GC).
+However, their uses are limited in practicality due to huge costs \cite{liu15}.
+Liu et al. \cite{liu15} present a GC-based KMeans learning framework that involves two untrusted servers.
+The associated cost overburden, however, is far from efficient in real-world settings.
+For example, the KMeans implementation required over 2,000 million AND gates and more than 200 GB communication for clustering just 6,000 data points.
+Rouhani et al. \cite{rouhani17} propose a deep learning model inference frameworks using garbled circuits to protect both the model's parameters and test data samples.
+Similarly, the costs are staggeringly high.

 \emph{\textbf{Insight.} Homogeneous solutions are often limited to simple functions involving only additions (for AHE), a few multiplications (SHE), or a few comparisons (GC).
-Individually, these crypto primitives are unable to construct complex CML algorithms.
+Individually, these crypto primitives are not practical to construct complex CML algorithms.
 However, they can be valuable components for hybrid solutions, as we will see later.}